CanHaptics-MedHapttan/StethoscopeSimulation/README.md

    ```sh
    git clone https://github.com/CanHaptics-MedHapttan/StethoscopeSimulation.git
    ```

 2. Install the required Processing packages
+- GifAnimation 3.0.0 by Patrick Meister, Jerome Saint-Clair
+- Sound 2.4.0 by The Processing Foundation

 3. Connect the Haply 2diy device and retrieve the COM port number from Device Manager settings